San Marcos Growers LogoSan Marcos Growers

 The name of the genus was named in combination with the Greek word 'dendron', meaning "tree" as a dedication to John Charles Frémont (1813-1890) who first collected Fremontodendron californicum during an 1846 expedition to Alta California.
 The leaves have a leathery and fuzzy texture reminiscent of flannel that gives these plants their common name.
 We have grown this great cultivar since 2007 and also grow Fremontodendron mexicanum, Fremontodendron 'California Glory' and Fremontodendron 'Dara's Gold'

-This information about Fremontodendron 'Ken Taylor' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Fremontodendron 'Ken Taylor' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]